 Brown butter is very easy to make.
 All you need is butter and a little bit of time.
 Place the desired amount of butter in a saucepan.
-Cooking on low to medium, let it simmer for a few minutes.
+Cooking on low to medium heat, let it simmer for a few minutes.
 Stir or swirl the pan occasionally.
-It will start foaming up and change color, but make sure not to burn it.
-Once you see the milk solids at the bottom of the pot turning dark and the liquid turning dark amber with a nutty, toasty smell the brown butter is ready.
+It will start foaming up and changing color, but make sure not to burn it.
+Once you see the milk solids at the bottom of the pot turning dark and the liquid turning dark amber with a nutty, toasty smell, the brown butter is ready.
 The incredible aroma from browning the butter is one of a kind.

 What does brown butter taste like?

-Broun butter taste is slightly sweet and toasty, toffee-like.
+Browned butter has a slightly sweet and toasty flavor, similar to toffee.
 It has a great depth of flavor that makes sauces and baked goods extra special and delicious.

 Brown butter vs. clarified butter or ghee

 Clarified butter is very similar to ghee.
-When butter is melted it creates a foam on top and the milk solids (protein) sink to the bottom.
-Once that happens the liquid can be removed and strained which makes clarified butter.
-To make ghee, you do the same, except leave the liquid to cook a bit longer and develop more toasted flavor.
-Strain it and you have ghee.
+When butter is melted, it creates a foam on top, and the milk solids (protein) sink to the bottom.
+Once that happens, the liquid can be removed and strained, which makes clarified butter.
+To make ghee, you do the same, except leave the liquid to cook a bit longer and develop a more toasted flavor.
+Strain it, and you have ghee.
 In brown butter, the milk solids are not strained out but left in for an extra toffee-like flavor.

-Now, knowing how to make brown butter, let’s make this mashed potatoes recipe.
+Now, knowing how to make brown butter, let’s make this mashed potato recipe.